The new network will offer more convenience and security for campus users with BlazerIDs and will greatly streamline the WiFi access for guest users.

 See a map of current sites.

-UAB IT provides a wireless network in support of the academic, research, and administrative work of the UAB community.
-This wireless network serves classrooms, common areas, green spaces, and many other popular areas around campus.
+UAB IT provides a WiFi network in support of the academic, research, and administrative work of the UAB community.
+This WiFi network serves classrooms, common areas, green spaces, and many other popular areas around campus.

-To use this network, you must have a computer with a wireless network adapter.
-Three wireless networks are available:
+To use this network, you must have a device with a WiFi network adapter.
+Two WiFi networks are available as of July 31, 2014:

 Issues with WiFi